OctopusDeploy/blog/blog/2019-04/release-notes-templates/index.md

 ## Wrap up

-We've had a number of requests for variations of this feature over time and we're really excited to finally be bringing it to Octopus.
-If you're using release notes in Octopus please give it a go and let us know what you think.
+We've had numerous requests for release notes enhancements and we're really excited to finally be shipping it.
+If you're using release notes in Octopus or keen to, please give it a go and let us know what you think.